igraph/python-igraph/doc/source/tutorials/bipartite_matching_maxflow/bipartite_matching_maxflow.rst

             matching_size += 1
     print("Size of Maximum Matching (maximum_bipartite_matching) is:", matching_size)

-And finally, display the flow graph nicely with the matchings added
+And finally, display the original flow graph nicely with the matchings added

 .. code-block:: python